-Dirty print surface.
+A dirty print surface.
 The PEI print surface works amazingly well, but must be kept clean.
+Very clean.
 Once your printer is initially calibrated, most print shifting and adhesion issues can be resolved with regular cleaning.
-Refer to the print bed cleaning procedure for details.

 Poor “Live-Z” initial nozzle height adjustment.
-If you’ve never been able to get a good first layer, have changed nozzles or done other major maintenance, your “Live-Z” (the initial gap between the nozzle and print bed) needs to be calibrated.
+If you’ve never been able to get a good first layer, have changed nozzles or done hardware adjustments, your “Live-Z” (the initial gap between the nozzle and print bed) needs to be calibrated.

-- Too high and molten filament won’t “squish” to get a good grip on the surface, resulting in stringy 1st layers.
-This leads to shifts mid-print.
+- Too high and molten filament won’t “squish” sufficiently to get a good grip on the surface, resulting in stringy, loose 1st layers.
+This leads to shifts and the resulting “spaghetti” results.

-- Too low and the nozzle digs into the freshly-laid down filament, causing tears and distorted layers.
+- Too low and the nozzle digs into the freshly-laid down filament, causing distorted surfaces and nozzle snags.

 Unfortunatley, the on-board 1st layer calibration routine is difficult to use and understand.
 If your 1st layer isn’t good, there’s no sense trying to print anything more ambitious.
 Refer to the Live-Z calibration procedure for more details.

 Let’s take a look at these two topics in more detail.